 Final thoughts: The best location for a chicken coop

-Where you set up your backyard chicken coop is vital to your success in nurturing birds.
-The best chicken coop location provides a healthy, happy, and safe environment for your birds.
+Where you set up your backyard chicken coop is vital to your success in enjoying and nurturing birds.
+The best chicken coop location provides a dry, healthy, happy, and safe environment for your birds.
 Ideally, you want to keep your feathered friends close but not directly near your house.
 If you are trying to select a chicken coop location around your home, this post will help you make the best choice.